ukparliament/ontologies/meta/weeknotes/2024/18/index.md

 Prompted by Librarian Phil, Librarian Anna has [added end dates](https://trello.com/c/aGHCDRyd/232-end-dates-for-recent-members) for a number of recently departed Members, added a number of missing Members after cross-tabulating with [Wikidata](https://www.wikidata.org/) and even found the time to add [the Speaker's dad](https://membersafter1832.historyofparliamentonline.org/members/8504).
 Lovely stuff.

-## Many happy returns Young Robert
+## Many happy returns, Young Robert

 It would be remiss of us to close these notes without mentioning that, last week, Young Robert celebrated yet another birthday.
 None of us are quite sure how old he is, but he doesn't look a day over 50.
 Happy birthday Robert.
 Here's to the big six-oh.